AriFordsham/GHCWiki/building/preparation/linux.md

 ## Docker

-If you are familiar with docker, this is a 1 step install.
+If you are familiar with docker, this is a 1 step install for a development image (ghc build requirements plus a few development related tools).
 First cd into your ghc directory that you checkout according to [Building/GettingTheSources](building/getting-the-sources)

 ```wiki
      docker run --rm -i -t -v `pwd`:/home/ghc gregweber/ghc-haskell-dev /bin/bash